Vxtzq/deepseek-scrape/README.md

 ## Security Notes

 ⚠️ **This project is intended for local, trusted network use only.**
 Do not expose port `8000` to the public internet.
-Your browser session contains authenticated access to your Qwen account.
+Your browser session contains authenticated access to your Deepseek account.

 ## Disclaimer